 In order to mitigate the insurance risk, the company entered into proportional reinsurance covers with a number of reputable reinsurance companies under a 90% quota share agreement.
-In order to further mitigate the risk, the Company has also entered into a number of non-proportional reinsurance excess of loss covers which inure to the quota share reinsurers as well.
+In order to further mitigate the risk, the Company has also entered into a number of non-proportional reinsurance excess of loss covers and a stop/loss cover which inure to the quota share reinsurers as well.
 The Company aims to retain 10% of the risk.